simolus3/drift/docs/docs/schema.md

     !!! tip "Mixin Helper"

-        Defining the same column over and over again can be tedious.
+        Defining the same column for multiple tables can be tedious.
-        Consider using a [Mixin](#reusable-mixins) as a more convenient way reuse columns.
+        Consider using a [Mixin](#reusable-mixins) to reuse common columns.

 2. **Custom Primary Key**